NSW bushfire toll rises to seven after body is found in burnt-out car

 Some of the worst-affected communities along the coast battled bushfires into Tuesday night with no power and limited telecommunications.

-About 40,000 homes and businesses from South Nowra to Wyndham could be without power for an extended period after about 40 power poles were destroyed.
+About 40,000 homes and businesses from South Nowra to Wyndham could be without electricity for an extended period after about 40 power poles were destroyed.

-“This is by no means the end of the losses, just simply because crews are still out assessing,” Deputy Commissioner Rob Rogers said on Wednesday.
+RFS Commissioner Shane Fitzsimmons said he expected the death toll to rise.

+“The preliminary advice is that we will, sadly, see the number of people, the number of lives lost, that will climb this afternoon,” Commissioner Fitzsimmons said.

 He said emergency services were doing all they could to get to people stuck across the south coast.